 If you're putting everything into a course but still struggling to keep your head above water, consider getting help.
 Make good use of your professor's office hours, class study groups, and your schools academic tutoring services.
 A teacher's job is to help you and answer your questions.
 Don't let a fear of asking questions keep you from success.

 It's common for students to put potential salary above suitability for their chosen career.
 Choose a discipline you really love and are happy doing; after all, you're likely going to dedicate a good chunk of your adult life to it.
 Don't settle, either--it's never too late to change majors.

 Who wants to wrestle with calculus when there are so many new college experiences to be had?
-Remember that your primary goal as a student is to succeed in your classes so that you can get a real (or better) career with plenty of paid vacation and the funds to enjoy it, which, we might add, beats beer pong any day of the week.
+But be careful!
+Remember that your primary goal as a student is to succeed in your classes so that you can get a real (or better) career with plenty of paid vacation and the funds to enjoy it -- which, we might add, beats beer pong any day of the week.